 - The related transaction (via the link to New Relic APM's Transactions page)

-If you have integrated your ticketing system with New Relic, you can also view related tickets or stories, or file a new ticket or story with JIRA, Lighthouse, or Pivotal Tracker.
+If you have integrated your ticketing system with New Relic, you can also view related tickets or stories, or file a new ticket or story with that system.

 Access to this feature depends on your subscription level.

 To get a high-level overview of all your applications and services, use the entity explorer in New Relic One.